 Using the same example above, and assuming all URLs have a sidebar, this site would have 330 archive widgets in their site.
 And let’s say that their 200 blog posts were written over the course of 36 months.

-These internal links simply don’t mean anything to Google, they don’t mean much to their readers, and they devalue the internal links in the content that DO matter.
+These types of internal links don’t mean much to the search engines, they don’t mean much to readers, and they can devalue the internal links in the content that DO matter.

 The worst part?
 Date archive pages are thin content (and often duplicate content) pages, which is another reason not to go down that route.